matrix-io/fpga-environment-setup/README.md

 sudo apt-get upgrade
 sudo apt-get install git
 ```
 You can then navigate to matrix-creator-fpga > creator-core and edit the Verilog files as desired.
+A simple example with MATRIX Voice is shown [below](#simple-code-modification-example-for-matrix-voice).

 ##### Compile and Flash MATRIX Creator FPGA code